Hellga-Olga/Simple-Cash-Machine/README.md

 ```
 Error: your PIN is too long.
 4 attempts left
 ```
-For **Deposit** and **Withdraw** operations, where numbers are required, the amount entering must be greater than £0, otherwise the following error will occur:
+For **Deposit** and **Withdraw** operations, where numbers are required, the amount entering must be greater than £0, otherwise the error will occur.
+For example:
 ```
-Error: the deposit amount is 0 £
+Error: the deposit amount is £0
 ```

 For **Deposit** operations, there is a maximum amount of deposit, which is £999999.
 In the case you enter a larger amount, you'll see the error on the display: